-If, on completion of the Ethics Checklist, Questions A), B) and C) are answered 'No' then a copy of the student's approved RDSC2 (Application to Research Programme Approval) form along with the completed Ethics Checklist should be emailed to roffice@uclan.ac.uk (please prefix the subject line of the email with the appropriate ethics committee acronym).
-Where Questions D), E) or F) have been answered 'Yes', please provide further details on the ethical implications specific to the proposed student project and submit along with the ethics checklist and a copy of the student's approved RDSC2 form.
+If, on completion of the Ethics Checklist, Questions A), B) and C) are answered 'No' then a copy of the student's approved RDSC2 (Application to Research Programme Approval) form along with the completed Ethics Checklist should be emailed to EthicsInfo@uclan.ac.uk (please prefix the subject line of the email with the appropriate Ethics Review Panel acronym).
+Where Questions D) to G) have been answered 'Yes', please provide further details on the ethical implications specific to the proposed student project and submit along with the ethics checklist and a copy of the student's approved RDSC2 form.

-The Chair of the relevant e-Ethics committee will review the documentation and provide confirmation that the student's research programme approval proposal has received ethical clearance1 and that a Full Approval application is not required (unless changes are subsequently made to the study and therefore the student/Director of Studies should revisit the Ethics Checklist and, if appropriate, submit an ethics application form).
+The documentation will be reviewed and confirmation provided that the student's research programme approval proposal has received ethical clearance1 and that a Full Approval application is not required (unless changes are subsequently made to the study and therefore the student/Director of Studies should revisit the Ethics Checklist and, if appropriate, submit an ethics application form).

-The Chair may however feel that there are ethical issues to be addressed and as such will advise the Director of Studies/student that an application for Full Approval (see below) will be required at the appropriate time and before commencing data collection.
+The Ethics Panel Chair may however feel that there are ethical issues to be addressed and as such will advise the Director of Studies/student that an application for Full Approval (see below) will be required at the appropriate time and before commencing data collection.